skaes/logjam_app/README.md

-= Logjam
+# Logjam

 Logjam is a Ruby on Rails application for finding performance hot spots and errors in web applications.
-It's primary target are Ruby on Rails applications, although it's possible to use it with other technologies.
+Its primary target are Ruby on Rails applications, although it's possible to use it with other technologies.

 It differs from other Rails monitoring solutions in that is is meant to be hosted in your own